arguelluz/Irreversible_plasticity/README.md

 Calls start for global parameters and development for each individual.

+## Compiling files
+We use the f90 FORTRAN compiler, available by default on most LINUX distributions.
+Each simulation is compiled immediately before running via snakemake workflow.
+Check individual rules for specifics.

 ## Manual input options

 If option training = 0, loads pre-trained networks specified by name in start file (lines 92+).
 If option mzadhoc = 1, loads manually specified hidden to phenotype matrices from /files/mzadhoc.dat
 Matrix format is rows = genes, columns = traits.
 The first rows specify the continuous connection weights, followed by the discrete presence/absence connection data.

 ## Output file format
 The program produces 2 types of files:
-Population files contain the machine-readable simulation parameters and the matrices necessary to re-load populations.
+Gene regulatory network files (prefix GRN) contain the machine-readable simulation parameters and the matrices necessary to re-load each individual GRN produced during the simulation.
-Phenotype files contain the simulation results for every generation.
+Phenotype files (prefix PHE) contain the phenotypes and fitness of each individual in every generation recorded.

-### Population files
+### GRN files
-Running GRN2 generates files in the following format:
+Running the pipeline generates GRN files in the following format:
 GRN_TARGET_THRESHOLD_REPLICATE_TIME_TARGET1_REPLICATE1_TIME1.dat
 Where GRN is the file identifier
 TARGET is a string of integers which identifies the multivariate targets in format E1T1E1T2ENT1ENT2